International Indian Treaty Council: The Indigenous Peoples Sunrise Ceremony

 Since the mid-1970s, IITC has organized the Indigenous Peoples' Sunrise Ceremony, an annual gathering held on the island of Alcatraz in San Francisco Bay, in the United States of America.
 Observed on the United States Thanksgiving holiday in November, this gathering and ceremony is held to honor the feast, held on Thanksgiving Day, on Alcatraz Island in 1969 during the Occupation of Alcatraz.

 Treaty Council News

 In 1977, the IITC began compiling and publishing the bulletin Treaty Council News.
-This periodical was one of the original indigenous news publications in the United States.
+This periodical was one of the original Indigenous news publications in the United States.
 The IITC continues the publication of this bulletin in electronic format, via the IITC website.

 Notable people

 The International Indian Treaty Council was founded in 1974 by Bill Means (Oglala Lakota).
-People who have been involved with the IITC over time include Jimmie Durham, Paul Chaat Smith, Roxanne Dunbar-Ortiz, Bill Wahpepah (Sac & Fox), Hinewirangi Kohu Morgan, Bumpy Kanahele and Executive Director Andrea Carmen.
+People who have been involved with the IITC over time include Jimmie Durham, Paul Chaat Smith (Comanche/Choctaw), Roxanne Dunbar-Ortiz, Bill Wahpepah (Sac & Fox), Hinewirangi Kohu Morgan (Māori), Bumpy Kanahele (Native Hawaiian), and Executive Director Andrea Carmen (Yaqui descent).